Table of Contents

-However, in the chin/mentum posterior position, the maternal sacrum blocks the fully extended fetal head preventing descent and results in the arrest of labor.
+However, in the chin/mentum posterior position, the maternal sacrum blocks the fully extended fetal head, preventing descent and resulting in the arrest of labor.
 This can lead to prolonged labor and requires cesarean section delivery.
 It is important not to attempt vacuum extraction in a face presentation.

 In this presentation, the fetal head is partly extended and partly flexed with the mentovertical diameter presenting in relation to the maternal pelvis.
 It is usually diagnosed when the anterior fontanelle and supraorbital ridges are palpated during a vaginal examination in advanced labor.

-Brow presentation often corrects itself during labor and therefore rarely requires a cesarean section to deliver the baby, but if the head does not flex adequately, then a cesarean section has to be performed.
+Brow presentation often corrects itself during labor; therefore, the need for cesarean section is rare.
+However, if the head does not flex adequately, then a cesarean section must be performed.

-In this type of fetal presentation, the fetal head lies transversely across the maternal pelvis with head on one side of the pelvis and buttocks on the other side.
+In this type of fetal presentation, the fetal head lies transversely across the maternal pelvis, with the head on one side of the pelvis and the buttocks on the other side.
 These cases are associated with a shoulder presentation, high incidence of cord prolapse, and consequent fetal compromise during labor, making vaginal delivery impossible.
 Cesarean section is recommended in all such presentations.

 In this rare type of fetal presentation, a fetal limb presents along with another fetal part (e.g. vertex) which is closest to the dilated cervical os.
 Commonly, this involves a fetal arm or hand along with the vertex.
 It can occur after the premature rupture of membranes, with premature labor, or with concomitant pelvic masses.